Inovio Pharmaceuticals Inc. (INO) Shares Plummet Below 1-Year High

 Sponsored

-The average price suggested by analysts for INO is $1.33, which is $1.18 above the current market price.
-The public float for INO is 245.68M, and currently, shorts hold a 16.08% of that float.
-The average trading volume for INO on May 19, 2023 was 5.48M shares.
+The average price predicted for Inovio Pharmaceuticals Inc. (INO) by analysts is $1.33, which is $0.67 above the current market price.
+The public float for INO is 245.68M, and at present, short sellers hold a 16.08% of that float.
+On May 24, 2023, the average trading volume of INO was 5.76M shares.

 INO’s Market Performance

-The stock of Inovio Pharmaceuticals Inc. (INO) has seen a -16.82% decrease in the past week, with a -26.00% drop in the past month, and a -56.80% fall in the past quarter.
-The volatility ratio for the week is 13.35%, and the volatility levels for the past 30 days are at 8.53% for INO.
-The simple moving average for the last 20 days is -17.77% for INO stock, with a simple moving average of -60.05% for the last 200 days.
+The stock of Inovio Pharmaceuticals Inc. (INO) has seen a -5.51% decrease in the past week, with a -23.20% drop in the past month, and a -52.76% fall in the past quarter.
+The volatility ratio for the week is 8.88%, and the volatility levels for the past 30 days are at 8.54% for INO.
+The simple moving average for the past 20 days is -13.58% for INO’s stock, with a -58.92% simple moving average for the past 200 days.

 Insider Trading